adnzaki/ss-paging/README.md

 # SSPaging
-SSPaging is a server-side pagination library for Vue.js only.
+SSPaging is a server-side (or a low-level) pagination library for Vue.js.
 SSPaging provides sets of ready-to-use functions and properties to create pagination.
 SSPaging does not provide any template or view, but you can learn how to create it with the examples provided<br/>
-SSPaging available in two types of version: `SSPaging` for using anywhere in the template, and `SSPagingStore` for using with Pinia.
+SSPaging available in two versions: `SSPaging` for using anywhere in the template, and `SSPagingStore` for using with Pinia.
 The Vuex version is no longer published since Vuex has been deprecated by the Vue Team.
 I will provide the Vuex version if you need it, but it has less feature than the Pinia version.
 Also, the Vuex version will no longer be updated.

 ## Installation
 SSPaging can be installed using NPM: